4 Ways to Show PR Value

 The best way to promote yourself is to have others do the promoting.
 Harnessing the power that outsider validation innately contains.
 This is the cream of the earned media crop, so to speak.

-Here at Power Digital, for example, we focus specifically on digital PR placements because there is inherently so much more credibility and authenticity value when an independent article or site contains a link back to your website.
+Here at Power Digital, a digital marketing agency, for example, we focus specifically on digital PR placements because there is inherently so much more credibility and authenticity value when an independent article or site contains a link back to your website.
 Additionally, digital PR provides more opportunities to measure performance and direct revenue as compared to other, more traditional PR, like print media, for example.

 How you go about external link building will come down to your research.
 Keyword research is a great place to start and will dictate the focus of your campaigns.
 Which words pop up the most?
 What’s being clicked on the most?